Table of Contents

 Incongruity Humor

-Incongruity humor arises from the unexpected or absurd.
-It challenges norms and can provoke thought while eliciting laughter.
-This type of humor often reflects creativity and can be a sign of intelligence.
+Incongruity humor arises from the unexpected, absurd, or illogical.
+It challenges conventional thinking by presenting surprising combinations or perspectives that provoke laughter.
+This form of humor often reflects intellectual agility and creativity.

 Dark Humor